Moll Davis: Early life

-In 1663 Mary had installed herself as an actress in the Duke's Theatre Company, and boarded with the company's manager, Sir William Davenant.
+In 1663 Mary had installed herself as an actress in the Duke's Theatre Company and boarded with the company's manager, Sir William Davenant.
 There she quickly became a popular singer, dancer and comedian, and began using the name "Moll".
-Although Samuel Pepys wrote good tidings about Moll, his wife Elisabeth claimed her to be "the most impertinent slut in the world".
+Although Pepys wrote good tidings about Moll, his wife Elisabeth called her "the most impertinent slut in the world".

 Royal mistress

-Moll had met King Charles II in a theatre or a coffeehouse in 1667, and soon became his mistress—for her beauty and charm.
+Moll met King Charles II in a theatre or a coffeehouse in 1667, and soon became his mistress.
 As a mistress, she was said to have flaunted the wealth she acquired from her association with Charles and gained a reputation for vulgarity and greed.
 She showed off her "mighty pretty fine coach" and a ring worth £600.
 Moll left the stage in 1668.

 Fall from affection and exile

-In 1669 Moll gave birth to a daughter, whom she named Mary.
-The father was King Charles himself.
-Shortly after the birth of the child, Charles dismissed Moll, possibly due to some chicanery caused by Nell Gwyn; a new rival for the king's affection.
-In fact, Nell Gwyn and Moll Davis were such rivals for the king's affection that Nell purposely dropped a powerful laxative into a piece of cake Moll was to eat before she was to leave for the king's chamber.
+In 1669 Moll gave birth to a daughter, Mary.
+King Charles was the father.
+Shortly after the child's birth, Charles dismissed Moll, possibly due to some chicanery caused by Nell Gwyn, a new rival for his affection.
+Nell and Moll were such rivals for the king's affection that Nell was said to have purposely dropped a powerful laxative into food Moll was to eat before she was to leave for the king's chamber.

-Moll, however, did not leave empty-handed: Charles awarded her an annual pension for life of £1,000.
-In January 1667–68, Pepys notes that the king had furnished a house specifically for Moll Davis, stating, "… in Suffolke Street most richly, which is a most infinite shame."
-At the time this street belonged to a certain James Howard, 3rd Earl of Suffolk, a nephew of Thomas Howard, the presumed father of Moll.
-She is given in the home rate books of 1672-3 but not earlier.
+But Moll did not leave empty-handed: Charles awarded her an annual pension for life of £1,000.
+In January 1667–68, Pepys notes that the king had furnished a house specifically for Moll Davis, writing, "in Suffolke Street most richly, which is a most infinite shame."
+At the time this street belonged to James Howard, 3rd Earl of Suffolk, a nephew of Thomas Howard, the presumed father of Moll.
+She is given in the home rate books of 1672–73 but not earlier.

 As a celebrated actress and society lady, she was the subject of many portraits by the preeminent artist Sir Peter Lely.

 House in St James's Square

 In October 1673 Moll Davis bought a new house in St James's Square, paying £1800.
-Moll, listed as "Madam Davis", first appears in the ratebook for the year 1675 and lastly appears in 1687.
-This house (which was surveyed by John Soane in 1799) was almost square and had three storeys, each with four evenly spaced windows, all dressed with a wide architrave and cornice.
+Moll, listed as "Madam Davis", first appears in the ratebook for the year 1675 and last in 1687.
+This house (which John Soane surveyed in 1799) was almost square and had three storeys, each with four evenly spaced windows, all dressed with a wide architrave and cornice.
 The staircase hall was south of a large room in front, and two smaller rooms and a secondary staircase at the rear.
 There was a massive cross-wall, containing a few fireplaces.
-It would now have been Number 22, St James's Square, if it had survived.
-It was demolished in 1847 to make way for a new club house for the Army and Navy Club, having survived longer than any other of the other original houses in the square.
+It would be Number 22, St James's Square, if it had survived.
+It was demolished in 1847 to make way for a new clubhouse for the Army and Navy Club, having survived longer than any other of the square's original houses.